seed-run/homepage/_docs/adding-a-post-deploy-phase.md

 ![Click Manage Deploy Phases Button](/assets/docs/adding-a-post-deploy-phase/click-manage-deploy-phases-button.png)

 Scroll down to the stage you are looking to set it for.
-And enable the switch **Run a post-deploy phase**.
+And enable **Run a post-deploy phase**.

 ![Enable Post-Deploy Phase](/assets/docs/adding-a-post-deploy-phase/enable-post-deploy-phase.png)